 Training in correct grammar and punctuation is essential for business writing if clients or any stakeholders might read your documents – mistakes reflect badly on the entire company, with the public very quick to mock you on social media.

 It doesn't matter whether you are writing an email, a letter or a report – good business grammar is going to help you reach your audience and get the result you want – without annoying them with simple mistakes.
 On this business grammar course, you will learn how to overcome some of the most common grammar challenges and how to communicate in an effective and professional way.

 See our free apostrophe catastrophe presentation on getting those pesky apostrophes right!

 What you will learn on this business grammar and punctuation course

-By the end of the course, you will know how to:
+By the end of this business writing course, you will know how to: